Research at the University of Adelaide identified a link

 women having the same treatment didn’t.
 Of those who were visited by the clown,

 36 percent became pregnant, compared to only 20 percent of the other sample.
+It sounds like a hackneyed phrase, but it’s true: Laughter is the

 best medicine.
 After all, scientists have discovered that laughing can act as a